The Irish Rovers: Northern Ireland

-Early years
+The early years

 In 1963, George met fellow Irish native Jimmy Ferguson at an Irish function in Toronto.
 They sang together until dawn, and founded the Irish Rovers.
 According to a Calgary Herald article in 1971, "George and Jimmy formed the first Irish Rovers for an amateur variety show in Toronto and won."

 George's cousin, Joe also soon emigrated to Toronto and was recruited as he stepped off the plane.

 The name "The Irish Rovers" was suggested by George's mother.
 The traditional Irish song about a sailing ship had been a favourite from their kitchen parties in Ballymena.
-For a short time, George, Jimmy and Joe were joined by Vic Marcus and Doug Henderson.
+George, Jimmy and Joe were briefly joined by Vic Marcus and Doug Henderson.
 George's father, Bob, became The Irish Rovers's first manager booking the new band at folk song festivals, clubs, hootenannies and The Port o' Call.
-According to a 1964 newspaper in the Millars' home town in Ireland, "The folk singing 'boom' in the United States and Canada proved profitable for three young Ballymena men who form the nucleus of a popular, Toronto-based group who call themselves 'The Irish Rovers.'”
+According to a 1964 newspaper in the Millars' home town in Ireland, "The folk singing 'boom' in the United States and Canada proved profitable for three young Ballymena men who form the nucleus of a popular, Toronto-based group who call themselves 'The Irish Rovers.'"

-In the early 60s, Will Millar and his friend Brian Evans performed in a Toronto Calypso group, The Kalypso Kews.
+In the early 1960s, Will Millar and his friend Brian Evans performed in a Toronto Calypso group, The Kalypso Kews.
 After moving to Calgary, Will formed a folk trio in Calgary along with another Ulster native, Derek Swinson.
 He also developed quite a following singing at Phil's Pancake House, and then landing a job singing on Calgary's Just 4 Fun, a local TV show for children.
+"We would go in, singing Irish songs like 'Whiskey, you're the devil' on the show", a quote from their "Best of the Irish Rovers" album CD case booklet.